simonwacker/yoga-insights/README.md

 version, run `make expo` to have Expo choose a compatible version and tell which packages it does not manage.
 For the latter packages you may update the version in `package.json`, for example to the latest version reported by `make outdated`, and repeat this process.
+You can also copy the list of packages whose versions are not fixed by expo, remove the commata, and run `yarn upgrade --latest --caret ${PACKAGE_LIST}`

 # Welcome to your new ignited app!